Giles Deacon: 2012–present

 Amidst the COVID-19 pandemic in 2021, Deacon created a capsule collection of "wonky WFA (work from anywhere) outfits".
 After lockdown restrictions were lifted, he visited several IWG plc workspaces while researching what workers were wearing in the office, which included relaxed, looser clothing.
 His collection reflected that with comfortable and adaptable "short suits, loose dresses and trousers".
 The following year, Deacon was invited to design a piece for the New York City Ballet.
 Deacon designed the costumes for choreographer Kyle Abraham's Love Letter (on shuffle), which had its world premiere at the Fall Fashion Gala.
 With this, Deacon became the first British designer to repeat the role of guest designer at the New York City Ballet, after he created the costumes for Abraham's ballet The Runaway in 2018.

 In conjunction with Tiffany & Co., Deacon created a blue dress for Beyoncé's 2023 Renaissance World Tour.
 He continued his foray into interiors with the Sanderson x Giles Deacon collection in collaboration with British design company Sanderson.
 In April 2024, he launched a line of wallpapers, fabrics, pillows and table linens at an event held in Chateau Marmont, Los Angeles.
 His collection incorporates classic patterns from the company's archives, as well as a signature stripe motif, called the Aperigon sawtooth stripe.
 In July 2024, Deacon succeeded Simon Holloway as creative director of clothing and accessories at British gunmaker James Purdey & Sons.
+The following year, he curated a new exhibition for the Christmas season at Soho House 40 Greek Street, titled The Gilded Mischief.
+The house was turned into an 18th-century salon, featuring fabrics from Deacon's collection with Sanderson and his own illustrations on the walls.